Photo Credit: Photo by Jacky Chiu on Unsplash

-Many things have changed for businesses since of the threat of COVID-19 began, including companies moving their employees from the office to their homes to work remotely.
-While working remotely certainly has its advantages, it is an adjustment that does require some getting used to.
+Many things have changed for businesses since the start of the COVID-19 pandemic, including companies moving their employees from the office to their homes to work remotely.
+While telecommuting certainly has its advantages, it is an adjustment that does require some getting used to.

 With that being the case, Artesian took some time to create a guideline on how to transition from working in the office to working from home.
 You thought working from home would be a breeze, but between schooling your kids, doing laundry, and a barking dog, working from home has become a challenge.
 Here are some simple changes to help you keep your sanity and get some much-needed work done.